 - 3/8 inch square drive

 - Hog ring anvil to easily change sockets

 - 3 LED lights for visibility in poor lighting

 - 3 year limited manufacturer warranty

-The DCF883M2 is fairly expensive but for the large price tag, you have superior build quality and the reputable brand backing.
+The DCF883M2 is fairly expensive but for the premium price tag, you have superior build quality and the reputable brand backing.
 It’s the one of the best cordless impact wrench kits available and even comes with an extra battery, heavy duty case and a charger.Check it Out

 5. Makita XWT11Z Cordless Impact Wrench

 The Makita XWT11Z is another great option that uses a brushless motor that delivers 2,520 in-lb of torque.
-To improve the control you have of the impact wrench, it has the choice of 3 different speed for precise fastening.
+To improve the control you have of the impact wrench, it has the choice of 3 speed settings for precise fastening.